taniatsu/freemarket_sample_65b/README.md

 ### Association
 - has_many :items
-- has_many :self-addresses
 - has_many :likes
 - has_many :comments
+- has_many :delivery-addresses
-- belongs_to :delivery-address
+- belongs_to :self-address

 ## self-addressesテーブル